nclient/NClient/README.md

 - [NClient.Providers.Serialization.SystemTextJson](https://www.nuget.org/packages/NClient.Providers.Serialization.SystemTextJson): The provider that allows you to use the System.Text.Json serializer.
 - [NClient.Providers.Serialization.NewtonsoftJson](https://www.nuget.org/packages/NClient.Providers.Serialization.NewtonsoftJson): The provider that allows you to use the Newtonsoft.Json serializer.
 - [NClient.Providers.Serialization.SystemXml](https://www.nuget.org/packages/NClient.Providers.Serialization.SystemXml): The provider that allows you to use the System.Xml.XmlSerializer serializer.
-- [NClient.Providers.Serialization.MessagePack](https://www.nuget.org/packages/NClient.Providers.Serialization.MessagePack): The provider that allows you to use the MessagePack serializer.
+- [NClient.Providers.Serialization.MessagePack](https://www.nuget.org/packages/NClient.Providers.Serialization.MessagePack): The provider that allows you to use the MessagePackCSharp serializer.
-- [NClient.Providers.Serialization.ProtobufNet](https://www.nuget.org/packages/NClient.Providers.Serialization.ProtobufNet): The provider that allows you to use the Protobuf serializer.
+- [NClient.Providers.Serialization.ProtobufNet](https://www.nuget.org/packages/NClient.Providers.Serialization.ProtobufNet): The provider that allows you to use the ProtobufNet serializer.
 - [NClient.Providers.Resilience.Polly](https://www.nuget.org/packages/NClient.Providers.Resilience.Polly): The provider that allows you to implement resilience policies using the Polly library.
 - [NClient.Providers.Mapping.HttpResponses](https://www.nuget.org/packages/NClient.Providers.Mapping.HttpResponses): The provider that allows you to return native HTTP responses.
 - [NClient.Providers.Mapping.LanguageExt](https://www.nuget.org/packages/NClient.Providers.Mapping.LanguageExt): The provider that allows you to return the LanguageExt of a monad as responses.